Cricket: South Africa v Australia scoreboard

 Bowling: Philander 18-7-25-2, Rabada 21-2-96-5, Ngidi 13.3-3-51-3, Maharaj 18-1-51-0, Elgar 1-0-6-0

-To bat: H. Amla, A. de Villiers, F. du Plessis, Q. de Kock, T. de Bruyn, V. Philander, K. Maharaj, L Ngidi
+South Africa: F. du Plessis, D. Elgar, A. Markram, H. Amla, A. de Villiers, Q. de Kock, T. de Bruyn, V. Philander, K. Maharaj, K. Rabada, L Ngidi

-Match situation: South Africa trail by 204 runs with nine wickets remaining in the first innings
+Match situation: Australia are all out for 243 in the first innings

 Toss: Australia